connectlym/AI-Sudoku-Solver/README.md

 A Sudoku puzzle is a grid of 81 squares; the majority of enthusiasts label the columns 1-9, the rows A-I, and call a collection of nine squares (column, row, or box) a unit and the squares that share a unit the peers.
 A puzzle leaves some squares blank and fills others with digits, and the whole idea is that a puzzle is solved if the squares in each unit are filled with a permutation of the digits 1 to 9.
+That is, no digit can appear twice in a unit, and every digit must appear once.
+This implies that each square must have a different value from any of its peers.

+Those with experience solving Sudoku puzzles know that there are two important strategies that we can use to make progress towards filling in all the squares:

+(1) If a square has only one possible value, then eliminate that value from the square's peers.

+(2) If a unit has only one possible place for a value, then put the value there.

 ### Prerequisites